cmstatr/cmstatr/joss-paper/paper.md

     ## B-Basis:   ( p =  0.9 , conf =  0.95 )
     ## 122.9315

-`cmstatr` provides functions for calculating basis values based on data pooled across environments, as recommended by [@CMH171G].
+`cmstatr` provides functions for calculating basis values using data pooled across environments, as recommended by [@CMH171G].
 These functions use the variance observed in different environmental conditions in the computation, but acknowledge the different mean values